search-icon

 The last #Droutlander was hard, but this one is dragging on.
-While we’re waiting for season four of Outlander to arrive, here’s a list of books you can read to temporarily fill in the Jamie Fraser-sized hole in your heart.
+While we’re waiting for the next season of Outlander to arrive, here’s a list of books you can read to temporarily fill in the Jamie Fraser-sized hole in your heart.

 via GIPHY